 - b.
-That portion of 'your work' but of which the injury or damage arises has been put to its intended use by any person of organization other then another contractor of subcontractor engaged in performing operations for a principal as a part of the same project. - C. With respect to the insurance alreaded to these additional insureds, the following is added to Section III Limits Of Insurance:
+That portion of "your work" out of which the injury or damage arises has been put to its intended use by any person or organization other than another contractor or subcontractor engaged in performing operations for a principal as a part of the same project. - C. With respect to the insurance afforded to these additional insureds, the following is added to Section III Limits Of Insurance: